trevtravtrev/StayAwake/README.md

 # StayAwake
-Stay Awake is a simple app that prevents your computer from going to sleep.
+Stay Awake is a simple app that keeps your computer from going to sleep.

 ![](app.gif)
 ![](trayMessage.png)